FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

                  of NXoptical_spectroscopy.
 ```

-or like this, if the respective entry is not found in the defintion:
+or like this, if the respective entry is not found in the definition:

 ```
 DEBUG: ===== ATTRS (//entry/instrument/software_RC2/program@url)